Finley

 AreaSearch assessment of residential development drivers sees a low level of activity in Finley, placing the area among the bottom 25% of areas assessed nationally

+Compared to the Rest of NSW, Finley maintains similar construction rates per person, contributing to a balanced market consistent with the broader area.
 Recent building activity consists entirely of standalone homes, preserving the area's low-density nature and attracting space-seeking buyers.
-There are approximately 332 people per dwelling approval in the location, indicating potential for growth.
-Population forecasts suggest Finley will gain 47 residents by 2041, according to AreaSearch's latest quarterly estimate.
-With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling population growth that exceeds current forecasts.
+The location has approximately 332 people per dwelling approval, suggesting room for growth.
+According to AreaSearch's latest quarterly estimate, Finley is forecasted to gain 39 residents by 2041.
+With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers while potentially enabling population growth that exceeds current forecasts.

 Frequently Asked Questions - Development